 Dioxyme is proud to take the extra step and be part of the Informed Sport programs so that athletes at the highest level can gain the unique advantage of our supplements with peace of mind.

-Guidelines on how to get the most out of your supplements
+How to get the most out of your supplements

-Mix one scoop of Vmino in 10-14 ounces of water depending upon your taste preference.
+Mix one scoop of VMINO in 10-14 ounces of water depending upon your taste preference.

-Warnings: VMINO is not for use by those with pre-existing medical conditions; those taking any medications; those under the age of 18, or women who are contemplating pregnancy, pregnant or nursing.
+VMINO is not for use by those with pre-existing medical conditions; those taking any medications; those under the age of 18, or women who are contemplating pregnancy, pregnant or nursing.
 Always consult your physician prior to starting a new supplement, diet and exercise regime.
 Keep out of reach of children and pets.

 BCAA’s trigger muscle protein synthesis via mTOR (the mammalian target of rapamycin) switch activation.
 The ideal supplement timing for BCAA’s is prior to intense exercise.
 Studies also show that consuming BCAA’s during exercise is beneficial for aiding muscle protein synthesis.